 Snow Day Camp will be held during extended closures of Fairfax County Public Schools between November 1, 2017 and March 31, 2018 when schools are closed two or more school days in a row.
 Snow Day Camp will begin on the second consecutive all-day school closing.
 Snow Day Camp will not operate for single-day FCPS school closures, late openings or early dismissals, do not operate on weekends and will not be held when Fairfax County Government is closed or the Fairfax County Park Authority is closed.

 Who is eligible?
-Children ages 6 to 10 (limited to 30 children per site, first-come basis).
+Children ages 5 to 10 (space is limited, first-come basis).

 Hours: 9 a.m. to 5 p.m. on the day of the camp.